 - If you don’t think it is interesting, no one else will.
 Every word should have a purpose and that purpose is getting you an interview.
 Brevity is the soul of wit.

 - Think about your eyeballs.
+This sounds weird, but where does your eye go.
 Draw them where you want them to go so they see what you want them to see.
-Be precise.

 No matter what: proofread your CV.
 Have someone else proofread it.
-Have a third person proofread it.
+Then have a third person proofread it.
 Seriously.

 More on this in my CV-centric articles here (coming soon).